privacyguides/privacyguides.org/docs/frontends.en.md

 When self-hosting, it is important that you have other people using your instance as well in order for you to blend in.
 You should be careful with where and how you are hosting Piped, as other peoples' usage will be linked to your hosting.

 When you are using a Piped instance, make sure to read the privacy policy of that specific instance.
 Piped instances can be modified by their owners and therefore may not reflect their associated privacy policy.

+## Criteria

+**Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
+We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.

+!!! example "This section is new"

+    We are working on establishing defined criteria for every section of our site, and this may be subject to change.
+If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
+There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

+Recommended frontends...

+- Must be open-source.
+- Must be self-hostable.
+- Must provide all basic website functionality available to anonymous users.

+We only consider frontends for websites which are...

+- Not normally accessible without JavaScript.